I don’t think that any Irish person ever gets bored of hearing shocking facts about Ireland.

 24. Abortion has been legal in Ireland since 2018.

-25. The Wild Atlantic Way is the longest coastal drive route in the world.
+25. The Wild Atlantic Way, which follows Ireland’s coast along the Atlantic Ocean, is the longest coastal drive route in the world.

 27. The Irish flag was inspired by France.
-Green, white, and gold as opposed to blue, white, and red.
+However, the Irish flag is green, white, and gold as opposed to blue, white, and red.

-28. Argentina’s navy was founded by an Irishman.
+28. One of the Ireland facts you may not know is that Argentina’s navy was founded by an Irishman.

-29. Around 88% of Irish people are Roman Catholic.
+29. The vast majority (88%) of Irish people are Roman Catholic.

-33. Bram Stoker, who wrote Dracula, is from Dublin.
+33. Bram Stoker, who wrote Dracula, was born in Dublin in 19th century.
+He also attended Trinity College in Dublin.
 Dracula is said to have been inspired by the Irish legend of Abhartach.

-34. Craoghaun Cliffs on Achill Island are the second highest cliffs in Europe.
+34. Croaghaun Cliffs on Achill Island, County Mayo, the largest island in Ireland, are the second highest cliffs in Europe.
 They are 688 metres above the Atlantic Ocean.

 35. The Tara Mine in County Meath is the largest zinc mine in Europe and the fifth-largest in the world.

-36. The guillotine was used in Ireland before it was used in France.
+36. The guillotine was used in Ireland before it was used in France in the 18th century.

 37. The River Shannon is the longest river in Ireland.